jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 I said i want 100 percent correctness, so, yeah... let's just do it.
 Timezone stuff is very tricky to implement but the basis seems solid now so this feature shouldnt be too hard.

 If you want the config change for AUS.IDX-AUD.. copy over the AUD-indices.yaml to your config.user directory.
+If you choose to do so, you will need to ```./rebuild-resample.sh```.
+Takes about 3 minutes on 40 symbols (Ryzen 7, NVMe 3).

 **Note:** This is a matter of "taste" as well.
 Some would like to prefer to keep the real day-session and after-hours sessions active, also before FEB 2020, because it's a better "truth".
 You decide yourself.
 I am here to align everything 100 pct to MT4.

 ### Session windows - indices, forex with breaks - **solved, implemented, available in main**